 A combination of textures in one costume can look very nice.
 Costume design is actually not much different than the design of any other visual art.
 Take a very close look at this web page for a second.
-This font isn't black, it's brown.
-The tan background behind the text has a subtle parchment paper texture.
-The black beyond the parchment on either side has spirals and globes on it.
+This font isn't black, it's gray.
+The silver background behind the text has a subtle parchment paper texture.
 You might have never noticed before, but the textures subconsciously enhance the appearance of the page.
-Look at the banner - there is a transparent layer of a henna pattern over the background.
-If you flip from page to page, the images in the banner will change, but the henna pattern is always the same.
+Look at the banner - there is a subtle layer of a henna pattern behind the words, which is only dark enough to be seen but pale enough to not detract from the title.
 Design your costumes with these same concepts in mind.
 Use textures that enhance but do not overwhelm your overall design.

 You've picked out your fabric colors and textures, decided what shape costume you want to make, and now you want to decorate it.
 As described in detail on the beading page, decorations are made up of lines and shapes.
 These shapes could be large gems or appliqués sewn onto the costume, or they could be outlined with lines of beading and filled in with sequins.
 To determine how to fill the space of your costume, you need to choose what shapes or lines will dominate its appearance.
 The Costume Goddess discusses this in terms of motifs, or shapes.
 For instance you could have a star motif, or a paisley motif.
 These would be shapes in the foreground, or positive space, of your costume.
 The background, or negative space, could be the fabric itself, or could be covered in another color of sequins.
 Here is an example of positive and negative spaces - the light grey fills the shapes, and the dark grey is the background.